DKorablin/Plugin.Autorun/README.md

-# TEMPLATE plugin
+# Autorun plugin
-This is a template plugin description
+Plugin will write registry entry to launch application when windows starts